 Sir Richard Lee’s funerary armour, St Albans Museums

 This project involved the conservation of 16th century funerary armour for permanent display in the newly-created St Albans Museum + Art Gallery.
-The armour consisted of an iron hauberk (mail shirt) and elaborate helmet.
+The armour consists of an iron hauberk (mail shirt) and helmet.
 The main focus of the conservation treatment was to halt the severe, and ongoing, loss of weakened, corroded rings of the hauberk, and to remove a disfiguring waxy surface-coating (non-original) from the helmet.

 Richard Lee (1513-1575) was a soldier, engineer and adviser to King Henry VIII, with strong links to St Albans.
 His funerary armour is now part of the permanent collection of St Albans Museums.
 The helmet was a well-known, and much-loved, item, in relatively good-condition, but the mail was in too poor a condition to display, and relegated to permanent storage.